andylindebros/SwiftReduxRouter/README.md

     If you need to customize the UIViewController that holds the SwiftUI View you can use the renderController instead of the render method.
     ```Swift
     class MyController<Content: View>: RouteViewController<Content> {
-        override func configureBeforePushed() {
+        func customConfiguration() {
-           // make adjustments to your view
+           // make adjustments to your controller
         }
     }